Hello from everyone at Bungie,

 Treatment and Recovery

 While addiction is a chronic and often relapsing disorder, people can and do recover from addiction, often on their own or with the help of their social network, and sometimes through a treatment provider.
 It usually requires many attempts to accomplish, and while you might fail, you can always try again and learn from the experience.
-There are many routes to recovery and finding the right path for you is what is most important, such as:
+There are many routes to recovery and finding the right path for you is what is most important.
+Here are some common strategies:

 - Medication-based treatment